 If the Contractor becomes aware of a member who becomes an inmate of a public institution and who is not identified in the AHCCCS reporting above, the Contractor must notify AHCCCS for an eligibility determination.
 Notifications must be sent via email to the following email address: MCDUJustice@azahcccs.gov

 Notifications must include:

-- a.
-AHCCCS ID
+- 1. AHCCCS ID

-- b.
-Name
+- 2. Name

-- c.
-Date of Birth (DOB)
+- 3. Date of Birth (DOB)

-- d.
-When incarcerated
+- 4. When incarcerated

-- e.
-Where incarcerated
+- 5. Where incarcerated

 The Contractor does not need to report members incarcerated with the Arizona Department of Corrections.